Key Legal Components of Lease Agreements

 If you have rental properties or are looking into getting into the real estate business, you need to find a way to protect your investment.
-The general way that people do this is by developing and using a lease agreement.
-At some point in your life, you have likely signed a lease agreement but you may not remember what it consisted of.
+The general way that people do this is by developing and using lease agreements.
+At some point in your life, you have likely signed a lease agreement (also known as a tenancy agreement, residential lease, or rental contract), but you may not remember what it consisted of.
 Lease agreements should have some basic language that is designed to protect you as the owner as well as the property.
+Having a written agreement is essential for legal protection, as it clearly outlines the rights and responsibilities of both parties.
+A lease agreement is a legally binding document and serves as a legally binding contract between landlord and tenant.
 If you are developing your own lease agreement, you should know the legal components to include.
-Use this guide to ensure that you have a secure lease agreement in place for all of your tenants.
+Use this guide to ensure that you have a secure lease agreement in place for both you and your tenants.

 When you are forming your lease, you should always have some key components.
 Some of these components may change depending on the tenants, but the basic rules remain the same.
 Make sure you include all of these articles in your lease to ensure that it is a solid and legal document.

 You should never have a lease that does not clearly define the property it pertains to.
 In the lease, you should not only include the address, but you should also describe the property in a way that it cannot be mistaken.
 For example, if you have a duplex, it should not only include the address, but also the unit number.
+Be sure to specify whether the premises is a rental unit, rental property, or residential property to clarify the type of dwelling being leased.
 If you do not have this as part of your lease agreement, it cannot be enforced.

-Another key component of any lease is that it should have the rental amount as well as the terms.
+Another key component of any lease is that it should have the rent amount as well as the terms.
 The various terms you will want to include are:

 This should also include a clause about eviction if that is a possible outcome of failure to pay.
 You want to be very clear with this language so you can enforce it in the case that tenants do not pay the rent on time.

 Most landlords these days charge a security deposit before a tenant can move in.
 These are funds that can be used to pay for damages or unpaid rent.
-If you are requiring a security deposit for your property, you must include the details of how much the security deposit is, how it must be paid, examples of what it can be used for, and how and when the security deposit will be returned to the tenants after the lease has been terminated.
+If you are requiring a security deposit for your property, you must include the details of how much the tenant's security deposit is, how it must be paid, examples of what it can be used for, and how and when the security deposit will be returned to the tenants after the lease has been terminated.
 You should be very specific with these terms to ensure there is no confusion on either end.
+In addition, you may collect last month's rent at move-in, which is separate from the tenant's security deposit and is typically applied to the final month of occupancy.
+The tenant's security deposit may be held in an interest-bearing account, and depending on state laws, accrued interest may be owed to the tenant.

 Even though you have already listed the tenants by name, you should also have a place for other occupants.
 You will want to list any children that are living in the property but who are not on the lease, for example.
 Additionally, you should have verbiage in the lease that details what can happen if someone not listed in this area occupies the space for a specific length of time.